 Can I have a midwife and a doctor?

 Not routinely.
-Because midwives provide all the care that a woman needs throughout her labour, birth and postpartum, women need to choose whether they would like to see a midwife or a doctor.
+Because midwives provide all the care that a person needs throughout her labour, birth and postpartum, potential clients need to choose whether they would like to see a midwife or a doctor.
 If your care becomes more complicated and you need to see a doctor, the midwife will arrange it for you.

 How much does it cost?

 Midwifery care is free for all residents of Ontario.
 You don’t need to be a Canadian citizen and you don’t even need a health card (OHIP).
 Read more.

 Of course, we all contribute to health care costs in Ontario with our tax dollars but there is no out of pocket cost to access the specialized care of a midwife.
 If you are unsure if you qualify for free midwifery care, please don’t hesitate to contact us and we will be happy to let you know.
 We frequently work with new comers and refugees.
 You can also click this link to read a handout for uninsured clients.

 How are midwives trained?